PgREST

 https://dev.tapis.io/v3/pgrest/manage/tables/3

-For example, to change the endpoints of table 3
+For example, to change the endpoints of table 3 to only CREATE and DELETE:

 $ curl -H "tapis-v2-token: $tok" \